 Your offshore partners may lose their own drive and initiative, thinking that they are obligated to work only under orders from you.
 That is never the way to get the most from a team.

-That may actually lead to missing out on the range of skills and expertise your offshore team can bring in your project.
+That may actually lead to missing out on the range of skills and expertise your offshore remote team can bring in your project.

-Also, the timeline could go haywire when you do not have time to micromanage and your offshore team suspends work because you are unavailable.
+Also, the timeline could go haywire when you do not have time to micromanage and your offshore remote team suspends work because you are unavailable.

 The Key Takeaways